qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 Gradient optimization of a pulse sequence
 =========================================

-Here we walk through an example of optimizing a single qubit gate using ``qiskit_dynamics``.
+Here, we walk through an example of optimizing a single-qubit gate using ``qiskit_dynamics``.
 This tutorial requires JAX - see the user guide on using JAX for more detail on how to configure ``qiskit-dynamics`` to work with JAX.